nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 ## #3 - Vi Mode

-Although HHKB has some nice arrow key bindings, it never feels right after prolonged use of vim.
-My `f` key is now also dual purpose, and when held down it activates vi-mode:
+Although HHKB has some nice arrow key bindings, it never feels right after prolonged use of VIM.
+My letter `f` key is now also dual purpose, and when held down it activates vi-mode:

     /* Layer 2: Vi mode